American Red Cross: Global health

 ARC International Services global health initiatives focus on preventing and combating infectious diseases such as HIV/AIDS and measles on a large scale.
 Through cost-effective, community-based health interventions, ARC targets people in need and focuses on accessibility and equity of care, community participation, and integration with other community development initiatives, such as water and sanitation projects and food and nutrition programs.

 An example of ARC International Services health programming is the Measles Initiative, launched in 2001, as a partnership committed to reducing measles deaths globally.
 The initiative provides technical and financial support to governments and communities on vaccination campaigns and disease surveillance worldwide.
 Leading these efforts are ARC, the U.S. Centers for Disease Control and Prevention, the United Nations Foundation, UNICEF and the World Health Organization.
 The Measles Initiative has supported vaccination campaigns in more than 60 countries, mostly in Africa and Asia.
 Since 2001, the initiative has helped vaccinate one billion children in more than 60 developing countries.
 The initiative supported the distribution of more than 37 million insecticide-treated mosquito nets for malaria prevention, 81 million doses of de-worming medicine, 95 million doses of polio vaccine, and 186 million doses of vitamin A.

+As of January 1, 2023, the initiative became known as the Measles & Rubella Partnership.
+The Measles Initiative had been previously renamed in 2012, when the founding members of the organization decided on the inclusion of rubella elimination to the program, changing the name to the Measles and Rubella Initiative.
+The change to the Measles & Rubella Partnership came after the adoption of the Measles and Rubella Strategic Framework 2030.
+With the change, new core partners Gavi and the Bill and Melinda Gates Foundation have been added.

 In December 2006, ARC became a founding partner of the Malaria No More campaign.
 The campaign was formed by leading non-governmental organizations to inspire individuals, institutions, and organizations in the private sector to support a comprehensive approach to end malaria, a devastating but preventable disease.
 ARC supported local Red Cross and Red Crescent volunteers in Africa who educated families and communities about malaria prevention and treatment, such as the proper and consistent use of insecticide-treated bed nets.
 ARC provided technical assistance and capacity-building support to its partners in difficult-to-reach communities.